-We can only understand recognition with CVI if we understand the process of recognition.
+We can only understand how the ability to recognise can be different in some people with CVI if we understand the process of recognition.

 The way of thinking described here is simplified, and relates to what can happen after an injury to one side of the brain or both.

 Your generous donations will be put to immediate use in supporting our charity...

 At CVI Scotland we are devoted to helping people understand cerebral visual impairments, and together working towards developing the understanding of this complex condition.